neuralml/neuralml.github.io/joinus.md

 ### Postdocs

 <header class="masthead text-justify" style="font-size:120%">

 <p><b> We have multiple long-term postdoc positions (up to 5 years) openning soon funded by a ERC Starting Grant and a BBSRC grant.
+You will be working on AI-driven brain-wide credit assignment -- contributing to solving some of the most exciting and important problems in neuroscience.
 Get in touch if interested!</b></p>

 <p>We are always interested in hearing from potential postdocs - please contact the PI early and we can work on figuring out funding.
 There are a number of prestigious fellowships available that would allow you to lead exciting research at the intersection between neuroscience and machine learning in collaboration with our group, such as:</p>

 <ul>